bmike2047/dipole-rf-calculator/README.md

 ./gradlew clean jlink
 ```
 > [!TIP]
-> Math formulas in latex format can be found in file /formulas.tex
+> Math formulas in LaTeX format can be found in file /formulas.tex

 > [!TIP]
 > I case you have older JDK version than JDK 17 and you are using IntelliJIDEA as IDE make sure Gradle JVM is set to JDK 17 in:<br/>